vvasylkovskyi/vvasylkovskyi-portfolio/blog-content/ready/provisioning-aws-iot-core-for-raspberry-pi.md

-# Provisioning AWS IoT Core for MQTT Broker with Terraform
+# Provisioning AWS IoT Core Certificates for Raspberry Pi - MQTT Publisher for MQTT Broker with Terraform

 Recently I have been developing my IoT project where I have a device and a couple of web servers that need to intercommunicate.
-During this process, I have tried alot of different things:
+During this process, I have tried a lot of different things:

   - Running Raspberry Pi behind reverse proxy using terraform, and expose it publicly through ec2.
 This poses security concerns because we expose the device to the public network, plus it is not very scalable.
 Although an interesting read and I found it useful for debugging and dev.
 You can have a read on this: [Deploying EC2 as Remote Proxy for Raspberry Pi using Terraform and Ansible](https://www.viktorvasylkovskyi.com/posts/provisioning-ec2-as-remote-proxy-for-raspberry-pi).